-Without question the middle of the week are the best days to visit the Epcot Food and Wine Festival.
-You want to avoid Saturday and Sunday at all cost, and sometimes Friday too.
-Monday – Thursday are you best bet to skip the crowds.
+Without question, in the middle of the week are the best days to visit the Epcot Food and Wine Festival.
+You want to avoid Saturday and Sunday at all costs, and sometimes Friday too.
+Monday – Thursday are your best bet to skip the crowds.

 There are so many things to keep in mind when visiting the Epcot Food and Wine Festival, prices, menu, best times, etc. We’ve compiled some of our favorite Tips for the Epcot Food and Wine Festival here so make sure you give it a read to know how to make the best use of your time when there.